 Think lawyers only write unintelligible, impenetrable legalese?
 Tom writes in plain English, and only plain English.
 Think lawyers are humorless?
 See if you can come up with a Monty Python quote he can’t identify by character, movie title, or television episode.

 Tom focuses his practice on litigation and appeals.
 But unlike many other litigators, Tom actually tries cases.
-In fact, the Indiana Jury Verdict Reporter recognized him as one of Indiana’s three most prolific civil trial lawyers in 2011.
+In fact, the Indiana Jury Verdict Reporter recognized him as Indiana’s most prolific civil trial lawyer in 2018 (he was the runner up in 2011).
 Tom represents insurance companies, businesses, and individuals in state, federal, and appellate courts.
 He has tried cases to verdict in many counties across northern Indiana, and has represented clients in administrative proceedings before the National Labor Relations Board, the United States Department of Agriculture, and the United States Department of Housing and Urban Development.
 Tom is especially interested in appellate work.
 He has argued cases before the Indiana Supreme Court, the Indiana Court of Appeals, and the United States Court of Appeals for the Seventh Circuit.
 In 2001, his advocacy garnered a commendation by the Indiana Court of Appeals in a published opinion.

 Outside the office, Tom enjoys a good single-malt scotch (especially the Islay varieties), thermophilic composting (he’s open to vermicomposting but his wife put her foot down), and David Foster Wallace’s hyper-literate essays (are there any other kind?).
 He lives in Granger with his wife and three children.